reubenmiller/go-c8y-cli/docs/_pwsh/cmdlets/Expand-Microservice.md

 # Expand-Microservice

 ## SYNOPSIS
-Expand a list of microservices replacing any ids or names with the actual microservice object.
+Expand a list of microservices objects

 ## SYNTAX